Chapter VIII - Odalisque Autopsy

 “Are you suggesting that these . . .
 Bactrian spies might be behind the undead ex-odalisques now terrorizing the city?” asked the Pasha of Armaments and Uniforms.

-“The enemies of progress will stop at nothing,” said the camel consultant.
+“The enemies of education will stop at nothing,” said the camel consultant.
 “With the right methods of guided practice, it will become possible to instruct young women in the growing of red hair.
 I wouldn’t be the least surprised if they were targeting the sultan’s Occidental odalisques to forestall any such reddening program, for if carried out it would vividly demonstrate the truth of my theories; and as soon as I’m given leave to train our dromedaries, the Bactrian monopoly on a second hump will be finished.”

 “I don’t follow your logic,” began the soft-spoken eunuch.
 “If they—”